 - Uric acid

-If the doctor suspects APL, he'll check her blood for evidence of a specific way the body attacks fat cells.
+If the doctor suspects APL, they'll check their blood for evidence of a specific way the body attacks fat cells.

 Urine tests check for kidney problems.

 - What type of lipodystrophy is this?

 - How many other people with this condition have you treated?